 Maltese tax law also provides for the surrendering and claiming of allowable losses between companies that form part of the same group (see the Group taxation section for more information) as well as for reorganisation relief, subject to certain specific conditions.

 Dividends received by one resident company from another, whether or not a subsidiary, are taxable on the gross amount in the recipient’s hands.
 If the distributed profits have been taxed, no further tax should be chargeable to the recipient company.
 However, for resident shareholders, if the corporate rate of tax in the year in which the profits are earned is lower than that in the year in which they are distributed, an amount equivalent to the difference in rates (topping up) is payable.
 If the distribution is made from untaxed income, the dividend will be tax-free in the hands of the recipient company.

 Dividends and gains on disposal of shares received by a corporate investor from a non-resident company (or from a non-resident partnership, subject to certain conditions), as well as profits from a PE, including a foreign branch, may qualify for a participation exemption in Malta, subject to the satisfaction of certain statutory conditions.
-Instead of claiming the participation exemption, the relevant Maltese tax may be paid and then, upon a distribution of such taxed profits, the shareholder may claim a full refund of the tax suffered on such profits in terms of Malta’s system of taxation of dividends.
+Instead of claiming the participation exemption, the relevant Maltese tax may be paid and then, upon a distribution of such taxed profits, the shareholder may claim a full refund (partial or full depending on the circumstances) of the tax suffered on such profits in terms of Malta’s system of taxation of dividends.

 The participation exemption may also apply to gains upon the disposal of equity holdings in Maltese-resident entities.
 Distributions of taxed income by Maltese-resident companies are not subject to further tax under the full imputation system.